Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 Getting a new kitten is an exciting prospect.
 Cats at this age are so much fun.
 You just have to look at all the kitten videos on YouTube to understand why.
 They make us smile and make us laugh out loud.
-You can’t help but get into a kitten’s enjoyment with life.
+You can’t help but get into a kitten’s enjoyment of life.
 Everything is fun and a game.
 Outfitting your pet with the basics and extras will give your cat the best start in life.

 Our advice is to savor these early days of getting a kitten.
 They make the experience of pet ownership like no other.